Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/editing/bones.rst

 X-Axis Mirror Editing
 =====================

-Another very useful tool is the *X-Axis Mirror* editing option (:menuselection:`Tool panel --> Armature Options`, while Armature is selected in *Edit Mode*), When you have pairs of bones of the same name with just a different "side suffix" (e.g. ``.R`` / ``.L``, or ``_right`` / ``_left`` ...), once this option is enabled, each time you transform (move/rotate/scale...) a bone, its "other side" counterpart will be transformed accordingly,
+Another very useful tool is the *X-Axis Mirror* editing option by :menuselection:`Tool panel --> Armature Options`, while Armature is selected in *Edit Mode*.
+When you have pairs of bones of the same name with just a different "side suffix" (e.g. ``.R`` / ``.L``, or ``_right`` / ``_left`` ...), once this option is enabled, each time you transform (move/rotate/scale...) a bone, its "other side" counterpart will be transformed accordingly,